Xion/coded4/README.markdown

 Ever wondered how much time did you spend on some project?...

 _coded4_ ('coded for ...') calculates approximate time that one has spent coding particular project.
-It does so by using commit timestamps and reconstructing coding sessions for every commiter in given Git repository.
+It uses commit timestamps to reconstruct coding sessions for every commiter in given Git repository.

 ## Usage